nerves-project/nerves_system_grisp2/README.md

 2. Create a test Nerves project or modify `circuits_quickstart` to use it.
 Until the Linux kernel is updated, you'll have to delete all other Nerves systems to avoid dependency conflicts on the toolchain.
+3. Build the project with `mix firmware`.
+Then run `mix firmware.image` to get an image file.
-3. Build the project and burn a MicroSD card with it
+4. gzip the image file and copy to a FAT-formatted MicroSD card
-4. Boot the GRiSP2, but press a key to break into the bootloader.
+5. Boot the GRiSP2, but press a key to break into the bootloader.
-5. Run:
+6. Run:

     ```
+    uncompress /mnt/mmc/myfirmware.img.gz /dev/mmc1
+    reset
+    ```
+7. On the next boot, manually boot the the Nerves firmware

+    ```
-    global linux.bootargs.dyn.root="root=/dev/mmcblk0p2 rootwait"
+    global linux.bootargs.dyn.root="root=/dev/mmcblk1p1 rootwait"
-    bootm -o /mnt/mmc/oftree /mnt/mmc/zImage
+    bootm -o /mnt/mmc1.0/boot/imx6ul-grisp2.dtb /mnt/mmc1.0/boot/zImage
     ```

 ## Console access